Altinity/antalya-examples/docs/reference.md

 #### Enable cache use in queries

-The following settings control use of the cache.
+The following settings control use of the filesystem cache.

 * enable_filesystem_cache - Enable filesystem cache (1=enabled)
 * enable_filesystem_cache_log - Enable logging of cache operations (1=enabled)